johanmodin/poe-timeless-jewel-multitool/README.md

 # poe-timeless-jewel-multitool
-A Path of Exile bot and simple jewel search site which allows the highly random timeless jewels to be stored and presented.
+A Path of Exile timeless jewel analyzing bot and simple jewel search site which allows the highly random timeless jewels to be stored and presented.

-The application's primary functionality is to analyze jewels.
+The application is able to analyze timeless jewels.
 This is done by, for every jewel in your inventory, automatically going through all of the sockets and performing OCR on every socket node to reveal how the jewel transforms the node.
 The data is stored in a Mongo database to enable searching through the thousands of possible jewel-socket instances for just the stats you're looking for.

 [![Tool Demonstration](https://img.youtube.com/vi/5PHUHtf39yA/0.jpg)](https://www.youtube.com/watch?v=5PHUHtf39yA)